NET WORTH: $14 billion

 EDUCATION: Cohen has contributed more than $36 million to Brown University.
 At least $6 million of that went to establish the Cohen Gallery at the university’s Granoff Center for the Creative Arts.
 Cohen has been a supporter of charter schools and education reform, supporting Achievement First, ConnCAN, and Harlem RBI, among others.
 The Equity Project Charter School (TEP) also received $3 million from the couple to support its music curriculum.

 NYC COMMUNITY: Cohen and his wife have donated more than $100 million to the Robin Hood Foundation, which was founded by fellow hedge fund manager Paul Tudor Jones, and supports a variety of programs that aim to combat poverty in the New York City area.
 The couple supports other outfits in the Tri-State Area like the New York Restoration Project and Person to Person in Connecticut.

 LOOKING FORWARD: Responding to questions about his giving that resulted from his securities scandal, Cohen released a statement saying, “The Cohens expect to continue to increase their charitable giving in future years, as they have over the past decade."
-That’s good news for the organizations that have been the recipients of his philanthropy, which have generally stood by him.
-For example, the Robin Hood Foundation, “Steve Cohen is a valued and thoughtful member of Robin Hood's board, and his leadership and generosity over the past nine years has benefited countless New Yorkers in need.
-We are not asking him to step down, and we have no reason to believe that he will."
+That is good news for the organizations that have been the recipients of his philanthropy, which have generally stood by him.
 It is possible that the scandal may even spur greater giving, or support for issues like financial ethics and education.
 In health, look for broader support of pediatric care, but the biggest donation that Cohen may make in the future may not actually be money, but his art collection, which is worth at least $700 million.